dry-python/returns/CONTRIBUTING.md

 We use [`poetry`](https://github.com/python-poetry/poetry) to manage the dependencies.

-To install them you would need to run `install` command:
+To install them you would need to run the `install` command:

 ```bash
 poetry install